Golf… and making money from golf bets

 Jack Nicklaus (the Golden Bear) has won a record six times with Arnold Palmer and Tiger Woods (both 4) his nearest challengers for Green Jacket honours… every winner is given a ceremonial ‘Green jacket’ as part of their victory presentation.

-The Open Championship (or British Open as the US refer to it) is played in the third week of July for ‘the Claret Jug’ trophy.
+After the re-jig to the annual calendar, the final golf major of the year is now the The Open Championship (or British Open as the US refer to it).
+This is played in the third week of July for ‘the Claret Jug’ trophy.

-The tournament is played on a different course each year, taken from a roster of nine… St. Andrews, Carnoustie, Muirfield, Turnberry and Troon in Scotland… Sandwich, Birkdale, Lytham St. Annes and Hoylake in England.
+The tournament is played on a different course each year, taken from a roster of ten… St. Andrews, Carnoustie, Muirfield, Turnberry and Troon in Scotland… Sandwich, Birkdale, Lytham St. Annes and Hoylake in England and Royal Portrush in Northern Ireland.

 Harry Vardon (6) has the most wins of all time… Tom Watson (5) the most in the modern era.